jarrekk/Jalpc/README.md

 ### Comment

 I use Changyan to realize comment,to configure Changyan, get the appid and conf in <http://changyan.kuaizhan.com/>.
 Then, in `_config.yml`, edit the changyan value to enable Changyan.

+### Share

+I use [bshare](http://www.bshare.cn/) to share my blog on other social network platform.
+You can register a count and get your share uuid.

 ### Put in a Jalpc Plug